 Nietzsche rejected the idea of an absolute moral standard.
 In Nietzsche’s time, the white man was exploring the depths of Africa, Australia, etc., coming into contact with a variety of primitive peoples, and studying primitive beliefs.
 Nietzsche was fascinated by this new science of anthropology.
 Nietzsche said that what had hitherto been called “world history” was actually just a “ludicrously tiny portion of human existence.”
 The real history of man was his prehistory, which had lasted not for thousands of years, but for hundreds of thousands of years.
 Nietzsche felt that the findings of the anthropologists confirmed the old argument of the Sophists that morality is relative, that reason can justify many different moral principles, that reason doesn’t lead us to a universal Moral Law.
 Nietzsche admired the Sophists: “they divine that all attempts to give reasons for morality are necessarily sophistical.”

 One of the basic differences between moralities, in Nietzsche’s view, is that some represent masters, others represent slaves.
-(This view may have been derived from Gorgias and the other Sophists who argue with Socrates in Plato’s dialogues.)
+(This argument may have been derived from Plato’s Gorgias, in which Callicles takes a skeptical view of morality.)
 A slave morality, in Nietzsche’s view, is a morality that extols meekness and compassion; Nietzsche regarded Christian morality as slave morality.

 Kierkegaard, the father of Existentialism, agreed with the Sophists that reason can’t provide us with clear moral guidance.
 According to Kierkegaard, our view of what is right and decent isn’t based on reason: “decency.... has its seat in feeling and in the impulse and consistency of an inner enthusiasm.
 ‘On principle’ one can do anything.”
 The reasoning process, which Kierkegaard terms “reflection,” can go on forever: “reflection has the remarkable property of being infinite.”
 But we must act now, we must decide now.
 Kierkegaard, Sartre and other existentialists believed that reason can’t guide us through a moral crisis, we must make a leap of faith.